sage-code/maj/README.md

 **Phoneme:**

-A phoneme is a consonant or a diphthong associated with one or more letters:
+A phoneme is a consonant or a diphthong associated with two letters:

 * Maj has 55 phonemes
 * English has 44 phonemes;